ajitonelsonn/EcoLafaek/ecolafaek_public_dahboard/README.md

 3. **🔍 Vector Analysis**: Images are converted to embeddings and stored in TiDB for semantic search capabilities
 4. **📊 Real-time Sync**: Dashboard pulls data continuously from TiDB with smart caching
 5. **📈 Analytics Generation**: Advanced analytics are computed and presented through interactive visualizations
-6. **🏛️ Decision Support**: Government officials access actionable insights for strategic planning
+6. **🏛️ Decision Support**: Government officials access actionable insights for strategic planning (Future)
 7. **🏆 Community Engagement**: Contributors are recognized and motivated through the leaderboard system
 8. **🔄 Feedback Loop**: System improvements are made based on usage patterns and effectiveness metrics

 ## 🌱 Project Background

 EcoLafaek was created to address the significant waste management challenges in Timor-Leste, particularly in Dili where improper waste disposal leads to flooding during heavy rains.
-Based on research from the JICA survey "Data Collection Survey: Solid Waste Management in Dili City to Reduce Marine Plastic Waste in Timor-Leste," it was evident that community engagement in waste reporting could significantly improve the situation.
+Based on research from the JICA survey "Data Collection [Survey: Solid Waste Management in Dili City to Reduce Marine Plastic Waste in Timor-Leste,"](https://www.jica.go.jp/english/overseas/easttimor/data/__icsFiles/afieldfile/2024/11/30/Dili_SWM_Presentation_Material_English_2.pdf) it was evident that community engagement in waste reporting could significantly improve the situation.

 This public dashboard serves as the visualization and analytics layer of the ecosystem, providing decision-makers with the insights needed to take effective action while engaging citizens through transparent data sharing and community recognition.